Where have all the Red Crosses gone?

 used freely on their products or services.
 It would make an interesting

-study to investigate the financial impact that this may have on the many
+study to investigate the financial impact that this may have on the

 large inventories of items with red crosses or the cost of eradicating

-corporate logos with red crosses or repainting buildings and vehicles with
+corporate logos with red crosses or repainting buildings and vehicles

 red crosses.

-History and Uses of the
+and Uses of the

 Red Cross

-We, of course, did further
+of course, did further

 research on the Red Cross.
 On quite a few of the Red Cross websites we

-found some very good history and explanations of the use and misuse issues:
+found some very good history and explanations of the use and misuse

-"Behind this symbol
+this symbol

 lies more than a century of humanitarian tradition.
-At a meeting in Switzerland
+At a meeting in

-in 1863, international delegates recommended that volunteer medical personnel
+in 1863, international delegates recommended that volunteer medical

-of all countries working to improve the care of the wounded on battlefields
+of all countries working to improve the care of the wounded on

 wear an easily recognizable sign.
-To honor the Swiss origin of this initiative,
+To honor the Swiss origin of this

-the symbol of a red cross on a white background (the reverse of the Swiss
+the symbol of a red cross on a white background (the reverse of the

 flag) was adopted.

-The symbol was later incorporated
+symbol was later incorporated

 into the treaties known as the Geneva Conventions.
-Since almost every nation
+Since almost every

-in the world has signed the conventions, almost every nation has incurred
+in the world has signed the conventions, almost every nation has

 the responsibility to establish a Red Cross organization and to protect